myfinance/myjenkins/README.md

 ./installJenkins.sh
 on the kubernetes server. there is no git installed but you can clone this repo from the dev-server to the share /mnt/data/repo and run it there from host kubernetes

+run ./upgradejenkins.sh in case there is already an vesion of myjenkins installed

 ## config

 add the github credantials with id github. use your token for the password: Jenkins-Zugangsdaten-System-Globale Zugangsdaten